zesk/build/docs/tools/usage.md

 - `usageFunction` - Required.
 Function.
 Run if usage fails
 - `variableName` - Required.
 String.
 Name of variable being tested
 - `variableValue` - Required.
 String.
-Required only in that if it's blank, it fails.
+Required only in that if it\'s blank, it fails.
 - `noun` - Optional.
 String.
 Noun used to describe the argument in errors, defaults to `file`

 #### Exit codes